Type IIA String Theory and tmf with Level Structure: Orienting

 Landweber~\cite{Lan67, Lan68}, Fujii~\cite{Fuj75}, Araki~\cite{Ara79, Ara79a}, and Araki-Murayama~\cite{AM78} constructed a $\Z/2$-equivariant-ring spectrum $\MR$ whose underlying spectrum is $\MU$ with $\Z/2$-action by complex conjugation. $\MR$ also has an $E_\infty$-structure: see Hill-Hopkins-Ravenel~\cite[\S B.12]{HHR}. \begin{defn}[\cite{AM78, Ara79}] A \term{Real-orientation} of a $\Z/2$-ring spectrum $E$ is a homomorphism of $\Z/2$-ring spectra $\MR\to E$. \end{defn} Araki-Murayama~\cite[\S 7]{AM78} proved $\KR$ is Real-oriented; the Real-orientation may be chosen to be a $\Z/2$-$E_\infty$-ring map $\mathit{cf}_\R$.

-Nonequivariantly, the complex orientation $\MU\to\KU$ constructed by Conner-Floyd factors through $E_\infty$-ring maps $u\colon \MU\to\MSpin^c$ and $\widehat A\colon \MSpin^c\to\KU$; the former can be constructed similar to the methods we used in \cref{multiplicativity} and the latter is due to Joachim~\cite{Joa04}.
-Halladay-Kamel~\cite{HK24} recently generalized this to the Real-equivariant setting. \begin{thm}[Halladay-Kamel~\cite{HK24}] There is a $\Z/2$-$E_\infty$-ring spectrum $\MSpin_\R^c$ and $\Z/2$-$E_\infty$-ring maps $u_\R\colon\MR\to\MSpin_\R^c$ and $\widehat A_\R\colon \MSpin_\R^c\to\KR$ such that \begin{enumerate} \item The underlying spectrum of $\MSpin_\R^c$ is $\MSpin^c$, \item forgetting to underlying spectra, $\widehat A_\R$, resp.\ $u_\R$ restrict to $\widehat A$, resp.\ $u$, and \item the Real orientations $\widehat A_\R\circ u_\R$ and $\mathit{cf}_\R$ are equivalent. \end{enumerate} \end{thm} That is, Halladay-Kamel answer the question, ``what is to $\KR$ as $\MSpin^c$ is to $\KU$?''
+Nonequivariantly, the complex orientation $\MU\to\KU$ constructed by Conner-Floyd~\cite[\S 5]{conner:1966} factors through $E_\infty$-ring maps $u\colon \MU\to\MSpin^c$ and $\widehat A\colon \MSpin^c\to\KU$; the former can be constructed similar to the methods we used in \cref{multiplicativity} and the latter is due to Joachim~\cite{Joa04}.
+Halladay-Kamel~\cite{HK24} recently generalized this to the Real-equivariant setting. \begin{thm}[Halladay-Kamel~\cite{HK24}] There is a $\Z/2$-$E_\infty$-ring spectrum $\MSpin_\R^c$ and $\Z/2$-$E_\infty$-ring maps $u_\R\colon\MR\to\MSpin_\R^c$ and $\widehat A_\R\colon \MSpin_\R^c\to\KR$ such that \begin{enumerate} \item the underlying spectrum of $\MSpin_\R^c$ is $\MSpin^c$, \item forgetting to underlying spectra, $\widehat A_\R$, resp.\ $u_\R$ restrict to $\widehat A$, resp.\ $u$, and \item the Real orientations $\widehat A_\R\circ u_\R$ and $\mathit{cf}_\R$ are equivalent. \end{enumerate} \end{thm} That is, Halladay-Kamel answer the question, ``what is to $\KR$ as $\MSpin^c$ is to $\KU$?''

 We prove an analogue of \cref{hkthm} for topological forms with level structure in \cref{real_lift}.
 However, the version of the theorem stated there is slightly weaker than the naïve generalization of \cref{all_n_stringh_or}: the orientation lands in $\Tmf_1(n)_\R$, rather than $\tmf_1(n)_\R$, as aspects of the lifting argument from $\tau_{\ge 0}\Tmf_1(n)$ to $\tmf_1(n)$ are tricky to make equivariant.
 Moreover, we did not construct an $E_\infty$ map, only a map of $\Z/2$-ring spectra.
 Ultimately this is because there is not yet a construction of a $\Z/2$-$E_\infty$-ring map $\MR\to\tmf_1(n)_\R$ (see~\cite{Mei23, Sen23}).
-We predict that such an $E_\infty$ refinement exists.
+We predict that such an $E_\infty$ refinement exists.\footnote{Quinn-Zhu~\cite[Corollary 7.2.3(ii)]{QZ25} show this orientation admits an $E_\rho$ refinement, where $\rho$ is the regular representation of $\Z/2$.}